Betta Fish Care Guide: How to Create the Optimal Environment

 It’s a fact, fish constantly pee and poop in the water they swim in.
 All that waste sinks to the bottom of the tank and starts to break down.
 This creates ammonia (NH3) that builds up in the water column.

-Ammonia is really toxic to fish.
+Ammonia is toxic to fish.
 It chemically burns their gills and the damage done can be permanent.
 If enough ammonia builds up, the fish will die outright.

 Luckily, the beneficial bacteria that colonizes aquarium filters processes ammonia into nitrite (NO2 -1) and then nitrate (NO3-).